 4. Diabetic Friendly:

-Being rich in Magnesium, whole wheat flour will improve insulin response by lowering insulin resistance.
+Being rich in Magnesium, whole wheat flour contributes to many health benefits and will improve insulin response by lowering insulin resistance.
 Excellent for controlling blood sugar levels through the presence of Zinc also.

 5. Good for Brain :

 Niacin present in whole wheat flour is good for brain functioning and improving mental healthy.